One of the most common reasons for receiving a 1099-MISC is performing work as an independent contractor.

 If you have the payer withhold federal income tax from your payments, the payer will report the withholding in Box 4.
 State income tax withholding is reported in Box 16.

 People and companies that make payments of miscellaneous income to individuals must give the payee Form 1099-MISC by the end (in most cases) of February of the year following the tax year in which the income was paid.
-For example, if you received miscellaneous income in 2012, the paying institution or individual must issue Form 1099-MISC by February 28, 2013.
+However, if the payment is for non-employee compensation to be shown in box 7 of Form 1099-MISC, then it is required to be filed by January 31st.
+For example, if you received miscellaneous income in 2016 that is non-employee compensation, the paying institution or individual must issue Form 1099-MISC by January 31, 2017.
 If the institution fails to do so, the penalty against the company varies from $30 to $100 per form ($500,000 maximum per year), depending on how long past the deadline the company issues the form.
 If a company intentionally disregards the requirement to provide a correct payee statement, it is subject to a minimum penalty of $250 per statement, with no maximum.

 If you receive a Form 1099-MISC that reports your miscellaneous income and you don’t include the income on your tax return, you may also be subject to a penalty.
 Failing to report income may cause your return to understate your tax liability.
 If this occurs, the IRS may impose an accuracy-related penalty that is equal to 20 percent of your underpayment.
 As an example, if the failure to include your miscellaneous income caused you to understate your tax liability by $500, your penalty would be $100 ($500 x .20 = $100).

 How to report Form 1099-MISC on your return